Efficiently Processing Joins and Grouped Aggregations on GPUs: Background

-In this section, we briefly introduce the internals of GPUs and their hardware architecture.
-We also detail how NVIDIA's Compute Unified Device Architecture (CUDA) works, and finally, we dive into optimization techniques for CUDA GPU programs.

-In Figure~\ref{fig:gpu-architecture}, we present the high-level architecture of a GPU.
-The fundamental execution unit is the Streaming Multiprocessor (SM).
-Each SM consists of functional units that execute arithmetic and logic operations and memory loads/stores.
-Threads in an SM are grouped into \textit{warps}.
-Warps consist of 32 threads working in a single-instruction-multiple-threads (SIMT) manner.
-In programs, threads are arranged into \emph{thread blocks}, consisting of multiple warps that can share data over the fast on-chip memory and synchronize.
+\footnote{We focus on NVIDIA GPUs.
+Other GPUs, e.g., AMD, work similarly.} A GPU consists of multiple streaming multiprocessors (SM).
+An SM groups every 32 threads into a warp.
+Threads in a warp work in a single-instruction-multiple-threads (SIMT) manner.
+A \emph{thread block} can contain multiple warps and is always scheduled to run on a single SM.
+A CUDA kernel normally contains many thread blocks to fully utilize the GPU resources.

-Each scheduled thread has its exclusive register files.
-Each SM shares an L1 cache.
-Part of the L1 cache can be configured as \emph{shared memory}, which allows data sharing within a thread block.
+The GPU memory hierarchy consists of register files (exclusive to a thread), L1 cache (exclusive to an SM), L2 cache (shared by all SMs), and global memory.
+In each SM, part of the L1 cache can be configured as \emph{shared memory}, shareable within a thread block.
 Developers can programmatically cache frequently used data in the shared memory to reduce global memory accesses.
-Further, all SMs share a larger on-chip L2 cache.
-Finally, the global memory is the main storage for data on the GPU with a capacity varying from around 10 to more than 100 GB.

-Efficient memory accesses are crucial for performance.
-In CUDA, memory accesses are most efficient when they are \emph{coalesced}, i.e., when threads in a warp access consecutive memory locations.
-This allows the GPU to combine memory accesses into a single transaction.
-Uncoalesced or random accesses degrade performance significantly.
-When a warp is not ready for the next instruction (e.g., waiting for data from memory), it is stalled.
-When a warp is stalled, the scheduler switches to another warp ready to execute.
-This \textit{latency hiding} technique ensures that throughput is maximized.
-However, it can only mitigate memory stalls to a limited extent -- extensive irregular memory accesses can stall all warps, with the scheduler not being able to proceed.
-Therefore, to maximize performance, developers typically avoid random memory accesses and schedule data processing into continuous memory regions so that the GPU scheduler can always pick an active warp, thereby increasing parallelism.
+Efficient memory accesses are crucial for performance. \emph{Coalesced} memory accesses, (i.e., spatial locality within a warp) allow the GPU to combine loads/stores from the same warp into as few cache-line accesses as possible.
+Uncoalesced accesses, e.g., random accesses, degrade performance significantly.